hpe-storage/hpe-nimble-cinder-rhosp16.2/README.md

     -e /home/stack/containers-prepare-parameter.yaml \
     -e /home/stack/templates/cinder-nimble-iscsi.yaml \
 ```
+The contents of containers-prepare-parameter.yaml file include the parameters for preparing your container images, for more information kindly refer documentation [here](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.2/html/director_installation_and_usage/assembly_preparing-for-director-installation#preparing-container-images)

 ### 3. Verify the configured changes

 3.1 In order to verify the cinder-volume service is actually running.
 This can be done by sourcing the "overcloudrc" file on the director,